Post-quantum cryptography: Isogeny-based cryptography

 These cryptographic systems rely on the properties of isogeny graphs of elliptic curves (and higher-dimensional abelian varieties) over finite fields, in particular supersingular isogeny graphs, to create cryptographic systems.
 Among the more well-known representatives of this field are the Diffie–Hellman-like key exchange CSIDH, which can serve as a straightforward quantum-resistant replacement for the Diffie–Hellman and elliptic curve Diffie–Hellman key-exchange methods that are in widespread use today, and the signature scheme SQIsign which is based on the categorical equivalence between supersingular elliptic curves and maximal orders in particular types of quaternion algebras.
 Another widely noticed construction, SIDH/SIKE, was spectacularly broken in 2022.
 The attack is however specific to the SIDH/SIKE family of schemes and does not generalize to other isogeny-based constructions.

 Symmetric key quantum resistance

-Provided one uses sufficiently large key sizes, the symmetric key cryptographic systems like AES and SNOW 3G are already resistant to attack by a quantum computer.
-Further, key management systems and protocols that use symmetric key cryptography instead of public key cryptography like Kerberos and the 3GPP Mobile Network Authentication Structure are also inherently secure against attack by a quantum computer.
-Given its widespread deployment in the world already, some researchers recommend expanded use of Kerberos-like symmetric key management as an efficient way to get post-quantum cryptography today.
+Using sufficiently large key sizes, the symmetric key cryptographic systems like AES and SNOW 3G are already resistant to attack by a quantum computer.
+Further, key management systems and protocols that use symmetric key cryptography instead of public key cryptography, like Kerberos and the 3GPP Mobile Network Authentication Structure, are also inherently secure against attack by a quantum computer.
+Given its widespread deployment in the world, some researchers recommend expanded use of Kerberos-like symmetric key management as an efficient way to get post-quantum cryptography today.